 The Artist as Entrepreneur

-The following is an interview with Cbabi conducted by Allison Levin, UM-St. Louis, in July 2004.
+The following interview with Blake Travis was conducted by Cheryl Blake, UM-St. Louis, September 2004.

 copyright 2004, Center for Entrepreneurship and Economic Education, University of Missouri-St. Louis